-Kabbalah as the esoteric dimension of Judaism has been reformulated by Z’ev ben Shimon Halevi to become a universal teaching for our age.
-Now known as the Toledano School of the Soul, its guiding principles illustrated on the Tree of Life and Jacob’s Ladder may be used to understand ourselves, our world and our relationship with the One.
+Kabbalah is the esoteric dimension of Judaism and has been reformulated by Z’ev ben Shimon Halevi to become a universal teaching for our age.
+Known as the Toledano School of the Soul, its guiding principles illustrated on the Tree of Life and Jacob’s Ladder may be used to understand ourselves, our world and our relationship with the One.

 The name Toledano derives from the city of Toledo in Spain where, in the Middle Ages, people from the Christian, Jewish and Islamic traditions conversed, shared ideas and translated texts.
 This fusion of religion and philosophy brought about the modern working method and metaphysics that underpin the Toledano tradition.

 Z’ev ben Shimon Halevi and the Kabbalah Society

 The Kabbalah Society, founded in the early 1970s, is a loose affiliation of groups worldwide that teach and pass on the Toledano Tradition.
 Z’ev ben Shimon Halevi is the Principal Tutor and a Fellow of the Temenos Academy in London where he lives with his wife Rebekah.
 Born into an English Sephardic Jewish family in 1933, Halevi began to study Kabbalah in his early twenties.
 In the 1970s he started to teach and to write books on Kabbalah, and subsequently has taught and lectured extensively around the world.